egeorgosoulis/egeorgosoulis/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-I am **Evangelos Georgosoulis**, a Computer Science & Telecommunications student in the University of Thessaly, Greece.
+I am **Evangelos Georgosoulis**, a Computer Science & Telecommunications graduate in the University of Thessaly, Greece.
 I have an interest in Software Engineering and Cybersecurity, and i enjoy building small projects, experimenting with automation, and exploring new technologies in my spare time.

 ---